newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/logistics-site-evaluation.md

 filename: logistics-site-evaluation
 name: Evaluate Your Location
 id: logistics-site-evaluation
----
+summaryDescriptionMd: >-
   You need a properly zoned commercial warehouse with a loading dock to legally operate your warehouse business.
 ---

-### Common Types of Warehouse Spaces
+## Common Types of Warehouse Spaces

 - **Cold stores:** Has refrigeration to store goods that need to be kept at specific temperatures
 - **Last mile:** Located within the last mile of the product's final destination
 - **3PL warehouse:** A third-party warehouse stores other company's products and offers distribution services
 - **Fulfillment warehouse:** Receives, stores, and ships inventory from other companies

-### Site Selection Considerations
+## Site Selection Considerations

 - **Demographics considerations:** Research where to locate your business to most effectively reach and serve your target customer base.
 [Explore demographic tools](https://business.nj.gov/pages/select-a-location) to help you with your research
 - **Zoning:** Consult with your local government's zoning office to determine if the site is suitable for your business.
 Find out [how zoning may impact your site](https://business.nj.gov/pages/select-a-location) selection